aigamstat/aigamstat.github.io/backup_about_us.md

 <p style="text-align: center;"> ARTICLE II.
 SCOPE</p>

-During the Annual meeting of the AIG on Aug 3, 2020, a number of amendments were [considered](https://astrostat.org/jsm2020/AIG_JSM2020_Agenda.pdf).
-The older text is shown below with ~~strikethrough text~~ and the changes are shown in **bold.**

 The objective of the Interest Group is to:

-1. Expose statisticians to astronomy as a fruitful area of collaborative methodological development and educate them as to the abundant, diverse, and challenging quantitative problems faced by astronomers -- from the small-scale particle nature of dark matter to the large-scale structure of the Universe, and everything in between.
+1. Expose statisticians to astronomy as a fruitful area of collaborative methodological development and educate them as to the abundant, diverse, and challenging quantitative problems faced by astronomers — from the small-scale particle nature of dark matter to the large-scale structure of the Universe, and everything in between.

 2. Advertise and promote conferences, workshops, summer schools, and events at the intersection of astronomy, astro-particle physics, astrophysics, computer science, cosmology, solar physics, and statistics.

-3. Establish and maintain connections with related working groups ~~in astronomy in the U.S. and internationally, such as with the International Astrostatistics Association (IAA), and including an affiliation with the Astrostatistics and Astroinformatics Portal (ASAIP)~~ **in the U.S., Canada, and internationally.**
+3. Establish and maintain connections with related working groups in astronomy in the U.S. and internationally, such as with the International Astrostatistics Association (IAA), and including an affiliation with the Astrostatistics and Astroinformatics Portal (ASAIP).

 <p style="text-align: center;"> ARTICLE III.
 MEMBERSHIP </p>